-Panel (a) in Figure 4 shows the distribution of proportional changes in second and third attempt weights relative to the current best under the counterfactual without pressure during the attempt.
-In the second attempt, most lifters select lighter weights than in the benchmark, resulting in a leftskewed distribution.
-In the third attempt, the distribution is more symmetric and concentrated near zero, with modest variation in both directions.
-These patterns suggest that pressure has a stronger and more uniform effect on second attempts than third attempts.
+Panel (a) in Figure 4 shows the distribution of proportional changes in second and third attempt weights under the counterfactual without pressure during the attempt.
+Both distributions exhibit substantial deviations from zero, indicating that pressure has a strong influence on attempt weights.
+The third attempt distribution is slightly more concentrated around zero, but the overall shapes of the second and third attempt distributions are similar.
+These patterns suggest that pressure during the attempt significantly affects weight selection, with comparable impacts on second and third attempts.

-Panel (b) in Figure 4 presents the distribution of proportional changes in second and third attempt success probabilities from the benchmark to the counterfactual.
+Panel (b) in Figure 4 presents the distribution of proportional changes in the second and third attempt success probabilities from the benchmark to the counterfactual.
 For the second attempt, the distribution is relatively concentrated, with peaks around zero, indicating that some lifters experience modest gains or losses in success probability when pressure is removed.
 In contrast, the third attempt shows a more dispersed distribution with heavier tails, suggesting greater variability in how lifters respond to the absence of pressure.
 While a subset of lifters benefit, many experience reduced success.
 Overall, the removal of competitive pressure leads to mixed effects in both attempts, with more pronounced heterogeneity in the third.